jacobobryant/platypub-biffweb-theme/docs/01-tutorial/03-deploy.md

 ### Sending email

-At this stage, when you sign in to Eelchat, it will still print the sign-in link to the console instead of emailing it to you.
+At this stage, when you sign in to eelchat, it will still print the sign-in link to the console instead of emailing it to you.
 You can get the sign-in link for your production app by running `bb logs`.